 - Right-click, click on properties, and go to advanced

 - Click Advanced, and uncheck the encrypt option.

 Accessing the encrypted files on your new computer

-Since a new computer system is foreign for your encrypted files, you won’t be able to access them and will come across the following message even when you try
+Since a new computer system is foreign to your encrypted files, you won’t be able to access them and will come across the following message even when you try.

-- Type certificate in windows search bar, and open user certificates
+- Type the certificate in the windows search bar, and open user certificates

-- Now go to personal and right click on certificates, hover over to all tasks and hit import
+- Now go to personal and right-click on certificates, hover over all tasks, and hit import

 - Hit Next

-- Now locate your encryption certificate and open it, and your are done
+- Now locate your encryption certificate and open it, and you are done

 - After this, you can access your encrypted files on your new computer.

 Third-Party Encryption Software for Windows

 There are several compatible encryption software for Windows that you can use to encrypt your files and folders.
 Some of the most reliable ones are as follows: